Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 #### 3.6.2 Stimulus/Response Sequences

 Stimulus: the player will click above a column\
-Response: the game will place their piece at the lowest space in the column that is not occupied to simulate gravity
+Response: the game will place their piece at the lowest space in the column that is not occupied, to simulate gravity

 #### 3.6.3 Functional Requirements